Hierarchical QAOA for the Vehicle Routing Problem via Clustered Decomposition and Local Feasibility Repair: Methodology

-To solve the OTSPs, we now construct the objective function that minimizes the total travel distance for one particular cluster.
+To solve the OTSP for each cluster, we construct an objective function that minimizes the total travel distance for one particular cluster.
 We consider the first cluster \(\{1, 2,3,4\}\) as an example.
 As mentioned earlier, $x_{ij}$ represents a binary decision variable that determines the existence of a route between node $i$ and $j$.
 The objective function for OTSP within Cluster $1$ can then be written as,

 where \(w_{ij}\) represents the Euclidean distance between nodes \(i\) and \(j\), i.e., the elements of matrix $W_1$.

 The OTSP formulation includes considering several constraint categories for valid routing solutions, combined with the objective function.
 Below we consider the constraints pertaining to our specific problem and add them to the objective function as penalty terms that violates the constraints.
 This way, one can formulate a minimizable objective function that follows the constraints alongwith the main objective function.